terems-org/terems-org/README.md

 A green HTML5 theme which is currently used as a "skin" for [Terem's .org](http://www.terems.org/) website.

 *If speaking strictly it is not a Single Page Application just yet - the page gets reloaded upon navigation.
-This, however, will be changed pretty soon...*
+This, however, will change pretty soon...*